vantmet/vantmet.github.io/_drafts/NSX_Packet_Walks_Replication_Modes.md

 The major downside is that in the case of many segments, many packets may be sent from a single server rather than just one in the multicast mode.
 This can eat bandwidth in high density cases.

 ### Hybrid Replication Mode

+Hybrid is exactly what it says on the tin.
+Layer 2 multicast, IGMP is used within VXLAN segments to reduce the number of packets sent from a host.
+Unicast is used between segments in order to avoid the need for layer 3 multicats and PIMs.

+This is a good halfway house between the deep hardware reliance of pure multicast, and the performance issues of unicast.
+This probably scales the best of all of the systems, but has the downside of needing IGMP from managed switches within each cluster.

+With Hybrid mode, the "VTEP" that is called a "UTEP" in unicast is now called a "MTEP" (multicast tunnel endpoint) because it pushes out multicast packets.